-- Job Title: Facility Chemist Approvals Chemist Laboratory Chemist Field Chemist - Job Description: The Chemists have the responsibility, under general supervision, for facility operations. - Reports To: Facility or Operations Manager Technical Manager Field Service Manager - Qualifications: Minimum four-year degree in chemistry, engineering or related physical science and two years' experience in waste management or similar field.
+Job Description: The Chemists have the responsibility, under general supervision, for facility operations.

+Reports To: Operations Manager

+Qualifications: Minimum four-year degree in chemistry, engineering or related physical science and two years' experience in waste management or similar field.
 Equivalent years of education and/or experience may be substituted.